Johann-S/bs-customizer/README.md

 - Choose to include Popper.js or not
 - Minify your custom version

-You can use it [here](https://johann-s.github.io/bs-customizer/)
+You can use it [here](https://johann-s.github.io/bs-customizer/).

 ## Contributing

 You're more than welcome to contribute to our project :heart:

-To contribute :
+To contribute:

 - Please do not **build** our dist files it will update the current website
 - Edit files in `src/`
- - Test your changes by running : `npm run dev` and open http://localhost:8080
+- Test your changes by running `npm run dev` and opening `http://localhost:8080`
 - Commit and open a pull request

- Thank you !
+Thank you!

-## Testing our last changes
+## Testing our latest changes

-If you want to test our last changes (pushed in our `master` branch) you'll see them here: [https://dreamy-montalcini-8976b2.netlify.com/](https://dreamy-montalcini-8976b2.netlify.com/)
+If you want to try out our latest changes (pushed in our `master` branch) you can see them in <https://bs-customizer.netlify.com/>.

-Our production branch is `gh-pages` and that's what you can see in [https://johann-s.github.io/bs-customizer/](https://johann-s.github.io/bs-customizer/).
+Our production branch is the `gh-pages` branch which can be seen on <https://johann-s.github.io/bs-customizer/>.

 ## Support me

-If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire)
+If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire).

 ## License